Can we please have a moment of silence . . .

 Hi-Five -- "I Can't Wait Another Minute" (music video)

-Hi-Five -- "I Like the Way (Kissing Game)" (Soul Train performance)
+Hi-Five -- "I Like the Way (Kissing Game)" (Live at the Apollo performance)

 Rest In Power, Tony!